ipfs/go-pinning-service-http-client/openapi/README.md

 ## Overview
 This API client was generated by the [OpenAPI Generator](https://openapi-generator.tech) project.
 By using the [OpenAPI-spec](https://www.openapis.org/) from a remote server, you can easily generate an API client.

-- API version: 0.1.1
+- API version: 1.0.0
 - Package version: 1.0.0
-- Build package: org.openapitools.codegen.languages.GoClientExperimentalCodegen
+- Build package: org.openapitools.codegen.languages.GoClientCodegen
+For more information, please visit [https://github.com/ipfs/pinning-services-api-spec](https://github.com/ipfs/pinning-services-api-spec)

 ## Installation